ivx/serverless-workshop/README.md

 ## Part 4 - Add a frontend on s3

 * We need a frontend for our serverless app
-* To deploy static sites with serverless framework, we need a plugin.
+* To deploy static sites with serverless framework, we need a plugin
 ```
 serverless plugin install -n serverless-s3-sync
 ```